Work Visa

 Processing Time, Fees and Success Rates

-Processing times for work visas in Spain typically range from 1-3 months, depending on the visa type and application volume. for example, the EU Blue Card fee is €300 (~$330 USD).
+Processing times for work visas in Spain typically range from 1-3 months, depending on the visa type and application volume.
+For example, the EU Blue Card fee is €300 (~$330 USD).
 Success rates are generally high for applicants who meet all requirements, with the EU Blue Card having a success rate of over 80%.
 Expedited processing is available for an additional fee, reducing processing time by up to 50%.

 In Madrid, processing times are often quicker due to centralized government services.
 Seville processes seasonal work visas rapidly during peak agricultural seasons.
 Spain has increased staffing in consulates to handle the growing number of visa applications, reducing average processing times by 10% in 2026.